How We Analyzed Medicare’s Drug Data

-Prescribers include any health professional who wrote a prescription that was filled by a beneficiary in Medicare Part D. In addition to doctors, nurses, physician assistants, dentists and others with prescribing authority are included in the data.
+Prescribers include any health professional who wrote prescriptions filled by beneficiaries in Medicare Part D. In addition to doctors, nurses, physician assistants, dentists and others with prescribing authority are included in the data.

-In 2011, more than 1.6 million providers wrote nearly 1.2 billion prescriptions, including refills.
+In 2012, nearly 1.5 million providers wrote more than 1.2 billion prescriptions, including refills.
 The data does not include prescriptions that were written during hospital or short skilled nursing home stays because those are paid for under different parts of Medicare.

 CMS also provided data on the top 500 drugs prescribed nationally and in each state.

 To understand how best to analyze and categorize the drugs, we consulted dozens of experts.
 They included pharmacologists, academics, government officials who work with prescribing data and specialists in geriatrics and psychiatry.